Youth Education Program

 China's growing nuclear capabilities, US nuclear modernization, technological advancements, and deteriorating relations between the US and China all present serious challenges to strategic stability.
 Bilateral talks are needed to reduce the threat posed by nuclear weapons—misperception and lack of trust increase the risk of nuclear miscalculation and accident, while ongoing regional challenges increase the chance of nuclear weapons being used deliberately.
 However, differing perspectives on security and the role of nuclear weapons have proved challenging to overcome.
 In this simulation, students role play representatives from he US, China, and civil society.
 Their goal is to create a set of recommendations for the US and China to build trust and increase transparency on nuclear weapons issues, with the aim of increasing strategic stability and reducing tensions.

-Conference Topic: Negotiating for a Middle East nuclear-weapon-free-zone.
+Negotiating a Middle East Nuclear Weapons Free Zone

-The partnership includes a joint-research project on the importance of simulations and active learning.
-Data is collected before, during, and after the Conference.
+The partnership included a joint-research project on the importance of simulations and active learning.
+Data was collected before, during, and after the Conference.